Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 (Robert H. Stein, 466–467.)

-By contrast, the disciples had left everything and followed Jesus (Luke 18:28-30; 5:11; Matthew 4:18–22; Mark 1:16–18).
+The disciples left everything and followed Jesus (Luke 18:28-30; 5:11; Matthew 4:18–22; Mark 1:16–18).
 Jesus is not picking on the rich or giving them extra challenges; He is requiring what He requires of all full-hearted surrender.
-(When Jesus told the Rich Young Ruler to sell all that he had and distribute it to the poor, it did not mean that it is wrong to have possessions.
-Jesus was revealing to the Rich Young Ruler that he loved his possessions more than he loved God.)
-It is simply easier to give up everything when you don’t have much.
+When Jesus told the Rich Young Ruler to sell all that he had and distribute it to the poor, it did not mean that it is wrong to have possessions.
+Jesus was revealing to the Rich Young Ruler that he loved his possessions more than he loved God.
+It seems easier to give up everything when you don’t have much.
 Jesus never said it was impossible for the rich to be saved; He only said it was difficult (Luke 18:24-27).
 The rich have much more to give up and less of an urgency.

 The story of Zacchaeus reminds us that even among the rich, there are those looking for what only Jesus can offer.
 We may see someone who seems to be doing just fine in this sinful world, or even profiting from the abuse of others, and deem them uninterested or unworthy of what God offers.
 But the story of Zacchaeus reminds us not to count anyone out.
 Jesus not only knew Zacchaeus by name, but He also had to go to his house.
-As a result of meeting Jesus, Zacchaeus freely chose to give half of his possessions to the poor, but also to restore four times what he stole.
-The fourfold restoration may sound random, but it was required in line with the Old Testament laws found in Exodus 22:1 (for less severe instances, see Leviticus 6:5; Numbers 5:7; 1 Samuel 12:3; and 2 Samuel 12:6).
+As a result of meeting Jesus, Zacchaeus freely chose to give half of his possessions to the poor and to repay fourfold what he had stolen.
+The fourfold restoration may sound random, but it was in line with the Old Testament laws found in Exodus 22:1 (for less severe instances, see Leviticus 6:5; Numbers 5:7; 1 Samuel 12:3; and 2 Samuel 12:6).

 Jesus is not recorded as saying that Zacchaeus had to do any of this.
-Zacchaeus’ words come as spontaneous and voluntary.
+Zacchaeus’ words come spontaneously and voluntarily.
 He was not coerced; this was not a requirement for his salvation, but rather a response to being saved.

 “It is a thank offering expressive of a changed heart.”